Liberti Fairmount Playbook

 Schedules volunteers and coordinates lessons in Planning Center

-Gifted, culturally-sensitive music leader with ability to lead the congregation toward a contextually-appropriate encounter with God
+Gifted, culturally-sensitive music leader and team with ability to lead the congregation toward a contextually-appropriate encounter with God

 Develops a worship team - assess and empower other leaders for music ministry